BinaryStudioAcademy/bsa-2025-checkly/docs/test-strategy.md

 ## ✅ Example

-You can find examples of completed reports in the Tickets marked as **Bug** in te [project's board](https://github.com/orgs/BinaryStudioAcademy/projects/33/views/1?filterQuery=type%3ABug).
+You can find examples of completed reports in the Tickets marked as **Bug** in the [project's board](https://github.com/orgs/BinaryStudioAcademy/projects/33/views/1?filterQuery=type%3ABug).

 ---